ibm-cloud-docs/cis/glb.md

 * Increasing availability through redundancy
 * Maximizing traffic throughput

 A global load balancer routes traffic to the pool with the highest priority, distributing the load among the origin servers within that pool.
-If the primary pool isn't available, traffic automatically routes to the next highest-priority pool.
+If the primary pool becomes unavailable, traffic automatically routes to the next highest-priority pool.

 When pools are assigned to specific regions, traffic that originates from those regions is sent to the corresponding regional pools first.
-Traffic falls back only to default pools (typically the lowest-priority pool) if all regional pools for that area aren't available.
+Traffic falls back only to default pools (typically the lowest-priority pool) if all regional pools for that area are unavailable.

 ## How it works
 {: #how-glb-works}